Astral-Sphere/openai-interface/README.md

 ## Features

-- **Chat Completions**: Full support for OpenAI's chat completion API, including both streaming and non-streaming responses
+- **Chat Completions**: Full support for OpenAI's chat completion and completion API, including both streaming and non-streaming responses.
+- **File**: Full support for OpenAI's file API.
-- **Streaming and Non-streaming**: Support for both streaming and non-streaming responses
+- **Streaming and Non-streaming**: Support for both streaming and non-streaming responses.
-- **Strong Typing**: Complete type definitions for all API requests and responses, utilizing Rust's powerful type system
+- **Strong Typing**: Complete type definitions for all API requests and responses, utilizing Rust's powerful type system.
-- **Error Handling**: Comprehensive error handling with detailed error types defined in the [`errors`] module
+- **Error Handling**: Comprehensive error handling with detailed error types defined in the [`errors`] module.
-- **Async/Await**: Built with async/await support
+- **Async/Await**: Built with async/await support.
-- **Musl Support**: Designed to work with musl libc out-of-the-box
+- **Musl Support**: Designed to work with musl libc out-of-the-box.
-- **Multiple Provider Support**: Works with OpenAI, DeepSeek, Qwen, and other compatible APIs
+- **Multiple Provider Support**: Expected to work with OpenAI, DeepSeek, Qwen, and other compatible API providers.

 ## Installation